 Syncrude commenced production in 1978.
-Our proved plus probable reserves provide a secure, long term source of SCO production.
+Its proved plus probable reserves provide a secure, long term source of SCO production.

-Syncrude is a vast and complex operation.
-The mines and extraction facilities are among the largest in the world, and the upgrading plants, which could be considered similar in nature to oil refineries, are also among the largest and most complex in the world.
-As such, a very strong focus on the basics of safety, environmental, operational and business excellence is imperative.
-In order to achieve these goals, Syncrude uses systems and procedures to promote: a safe work environment; improving the operational reliability and utilization of all of its operations; reducing unit operating expenses; increasing bitumen and upgrading productive capacity; improving environmental and energy efficiencies; and capturing expansion-related economies of scale.
+Syncrude is a vast and complex operation comprising mines, extraction facilities and upgrading plants, which could be considered similar in nature to oil refineries.
+As such, a strong focus on safety, environmental, operational and business excellence is imperative.
+Syncrude uses systems and procedures to: promote a safe work environment; improve the operational reliability and utilization of all of its operations; reduce unit operating expenses; increase bitumen and upgrading productive capacity; and improve environmental and energy efficiencies.

 The key to operational excellence lies in safety, reliability and cost management.
 Syncrude's goals include reliability and cost performance improvements through the use of structured operating, maintenance, reliability and procurement standards.
-Currently, with no significant growth projects under construction, the Syncrude Participants have directed SCL to focus on ongoing reliability and performance issues.
-Safe, reliable operational performance is key to achieving lower per barrel operating expenses.
-The ongoing implementation of the MSA between SCL and Imperial Oil (discussed below) remains a key component of the commitment made by the Syncrude Participants to achieve this improved reliability.
+Currently, with no significant growth projects under construction, Canadian Oil Sands and the other Syncrude Participants have directed SCL to focus on safety, reliability and performance initiatives as well as the successful stewardship of the two remaining major projects.
+The ongoing implementation of the formal systems and procedures under the MSA remains a key component of the commitment made by the Syncrude Participants to improve reliability.

 Production volumes reflect the capacity of the Syncrude facility and the reliability of its operations.
 The process of mining, extracting and upgrading bitumen is a highly technical and complex manufacturing operation that requires regular maintenance of the various operating units, which can affect production volumes and consequently revenues and operating expenses.
-Maintenance work that occurs during the colder winter season may experience more time delays and operational issues due to extremely cold weather conditions.
+Maintenance work that occurs during the colder winter season in Northern Alberta may experience more time delays and operational issues due to extremely cold weather conditions.
 During these times, productivity of the mining operations may be reduced, resulting in temporary decreases of internally produced bitumen.
 Third party purchased bitumen supply may support marginally increased production during times when excess upgrading capacity is available, but the ability to import bitumen is limited to relatively small volumes.

-An oil sands operation such as Syncrude is essentially a manufacturing business, whereby reliability is a key factor as operating costs are largely fixed.
+An oil sands operation such as Syncrude is largely a manufacturing business, whereby reliability is a key factor as operating costs are largely fixed.
 If the facilities can process more barrels for the same costs, per barrel costs are reduced, enhancing project economics.
-Therefore, production volumes have a significant impact on per barrel operating expenses and, if the plant is not operating, repair costs typically also are being incurred.
-One of the most significant operating cost inputs is natural gas; accordingly, operating expenses are also sensitive to changes in natural gas prices and natural gas volumes consumed in the production process.
+Production volumes have a significant impact on per barrel operating expenses and, if the plant is not operating, repair costs typically also are being incurred.
+One of the operating cost inputs is natural gas; accordingly, operating expenses are also sensitive to changes in natural gas prices and natural gas volumes consumed in the production process.